mdn/yari/README.md

 That one does "everything" and you end up with a full directory that has all the static bundles of JavaScript, CSS, and the .html files.
 That directory can be shipped to a static hosting platform like AWS S3 for example.

+Note that as part of `yarn start` it also starts up a plain HTTP server on `http://localhost:5000` which simply serves the generates static assets and the the `.html` files.

 ### Building a specific file
 To build a page based on an existing content JSON, you need to run the cli with